Ministry to the Marginalized

 Joe Padilla is a Baylor University graduate who worked for 12 years with Antioch Ministries International (AMI) in Asia, Africa, and the U.S. His roles included overseeing business development and non-profit organizations, project director for social programs, and serving as a training director, strategic coordinator, and HR oversight for AMI's international teams.
 Joe co-founded the Grace Alliance with Dr. Matthew Stanford in 2010 after extensive research in mental health recovery and working with Dr. Stanford to handle mental health issues within Joe's family.
 As The Grace Alliance CEO, Joe oversees all strategic development, training, traveling internationally speaking at seminars and conferences, and works with Dr. Stanford on all material resources.
 Most importantly, Joe's passion is daily working in Grace Alliance's one-on-one program, THRIVE, serving numerous families and individuals with mental disorders, helping many find RECOVERY and PURPOSE.

-Resources for the Church
+Caring for the Mentally Ill in the Church

 Developmental Disabilities and Spiritual Conversations